 500 word CV

 Jonas Rasmussen (b.
-1992) is a Danish conductor, composer, content creator and educator who has quickly established himself as one of the most distinctive choral voices of his generation.
-Known for his ability to combine artistic ambition with playfulness and accessibility, he is the Artistic Director of Ensemble Novum, Academic Choir Aarhus and Youth Choir Aarhus U, and teaches classical choir conducting at the Royal Academy of Music, Aarhus.
+1992) is a Danish conductor, educator, composer and content creator with a growing international career spanning performance, teaching and choral advocacy.
+Known for combining high artistic ambition with playfulness and accessibility, he is Artistic Director of Academic Choir Aarhus, Youth Choir Aarhus U and Ensemble Novum, and teaches classical choral conducting at the Royal Academy of Music, Aarhus.

 200 word CV